Last Updated on May 8, 2021 by queenie mak

 Where to eat Taiwanese Breakfast

-And if you are in Kaohsiung, you must go to Xing Long Ju (興隆居).
-Locals love this place!
+- Xing Long Ju (興隆居) in Kaohsiung – Locals love this place!
 You can tell because there is always a ton of people early morning.
 The sesame bun with egg and dough fritter sandwich is to die for!
 Also, the steam meat bun and ice black tea with soy milk ain’t bad either.

-And in Hualien, try either Miao Kou Black Tea (廟口紅茶) or Liming Black Tea (黎明紅茶).
-They both have a great breakfast selection and milk tea.
+- Miao Kou Black Tea (廟口紅茶) or Liming Black Tea (黎明紅茶) in Hualien – They both have a great breakfast selection and milk tea.
 Order the egg crepe or breakfast sandwich.
 And of course, order a milk tea to go with your food!

 A typical gua bao has braised pork belly, pickled Chinese cabbage stuffed in a steamed bun.
 The flavourful pork and tanginess of the pickled vegetable really complement each other.